EBAL TRACK & FIELD BYLAWS Revised 10-24-19

 - League meet scoring will be 10-8-6-4-2-1 for 1st-6th place in all events.

-championships and the varsity 3200 and relays run on the second day. - The second day of the league meet will be run as timed finals in all running events, with all finals
+- Each day of the league meet will be run as timed finals in all running events, with all finals heats eligible for placing and advancing to the Tri valley Area meet (varsity only)

 - The league meet bulletin will be amended and distributed by the meet director prior to the seeding meeting.
 If any conflicts occur between the meet bulletin and the league by-laws, the league by- laws will take precedence, unless agreed upon by all head coaches.